Newxy/Getting_and_Cleaning_Data_Project/README.md

 Reassign the modified variable names to the dataset colnames(subsetData) <- colNames

-Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject and output tidy data.
+*Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.*

 Remove the activity type number as this data already has the activity names and activity ID information is redundant subsetData<-subsetData[, names(subsetData)!="activityID" ]